-- a) The organizational cyber security plan should comprise strategic, tactical, and operational plans. - b) The plans should comprise a transformational plan and a routine plan. - c) The organizational cyber security strategic plan should be: - 1. based on the national cyber security plan, organizational disruptive risk management, and change management process, cyber security policy, organizational strategic risk assessment.
-Cyber security should be one of the focus areas of the organization's growth and transformation plan (GTP);
+- a) The organizational cyber security plan should comprise strategic, tactical, and operational plans. - b) The plans should comprise a transformational plan and a routine plan. - c) The organizational cyber security strategic plan should be: - based on the national cyber security plan, organizational disruptive risk management, and change management process, cyber security policy, organizational strategic risk assessment; - 2. developed by the top leadership of the organization and to be informed for INS;

-- 2. developed by the top leadership of the organization and to be informed for INSA. - 3. developed by the top leadership every 5 years; - 4. organic and symbiotic part of the organizational strategic plan. - d) The organization's cyber security tactical plan should be: - 1. based on the organizational strategic plan, strategic risk assessment, tactical risk assessment, and cyber security policy; - 2. prepared by the leadership of the Cyber Security Department head and approved by the organization's top management and submitted to INSA; - 3. developed every year. - e) The organization's cyber security operational plan should be: - 1. based on the organizational tactical plan, and organizational operational risk assessment; - 2. developed by the respective units. - f) Organizational cyber security strategic, tactical, and operational plans should develop based on National Cyber Security Development Methodology; - g) All the plans should address critical issues such as capability building and process establishment. - h) The security plans must be updated or revised when there are changes in organizational cyber security risks and operating environment. - i) All plans should be communicated to the right people.
+- 3. developed by the top leadership every 5 years; - 4. organic and symbiotic part of the organizational strategic plan; - d) The organization's cyber security tactical plan should be: - 1. based on the organizational strategic plan, strategic risk assessment, tactical risk assessment, and cyber security policy; - 2. prepared by the leadership of the Cyber Security Department head and approved by the organization's top management and consulted to INSA; - 3. developed every year; - e) The organization's cyber security operational plan should be: - 1. based on the organizational tactical plan, and organizational operational risk assessment; - 2. developed by the respective units; - f) Organizational cyber security strategic, tactical, and operational plans should develop based on National Cyber Security Development Methodology; - g) All the plans should address critical issues such as capability building and process establishment. - h) The security plans must be updated or revised when there are changes in organizational cyber security risks and operating environment. - i) All plans should be communicated to the right people.